Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Application.SetOption "Default Database Directory", CurrentProject.Path

 You can execute the above commands directly in the Debug Window.
-After executing any of the above commands you may open the Access Options from Office Buttons and check the Default Database Folder control value under the Popular options group.
+After running any of the above commands, open the Access Options from the Office Buttons and check the Default Database Folder control value under the Popular options group.

-We have already discussed earlier Updating/Appending data into external Database Tables (external Tables of Access, dBase, etc., not linked to the active Access Database) by using the IN Clause in Queries.
-You will find that Article here to refresh your memory.
+We have already discussed earlier updating/Appending data into external Database Tables (external Tables of Access, dBase, etc., not linked to the active Access Database) by using the IN Clause in Queries.
+You will find the Article here to refresh your memory.

-If you have Queries in your Databases that reference Tables in external databases to Update or Append data into them, like the sample SQL given below, it is time to take a relook at them to avoid unexpected side effects.
+Caution: If you have Queries in your Databases that reference Tables in external databases to update or Append data into them, like the sample SQL given below, it is time to review them to avoid unexpected side effects.

 INSERT INTO Employees (EmployeeID, LastName ) IN 'C:\Developers\Projects\Northwind.mdb'